denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Initially, such state changes were simple: “begin transmission,” “sound error bell,” or “start new line.”
 With time, they developed into what we now know as programming languages.
 Thereby content meant for human consumption was routinely intermixed with code meant to control machine devices.
-In other words, a text stream could "mean" one thing to a human interpreter and another to a machine one.
+A text stream could "mean" one thing to a human interpreter and another to a machine one.
 Such early remote control capabilities were quickly adapted to automate everything from radio stations to advertising billboards and knitting machines.[^10]

 Hundreds of alphabet systems vying to displace Morse code were devised to speed up automated communications.
 These evolved from variable-length alphabets such as Morse and Hughes codes, to fixed-length alphabets such as Baudot and Murray codes.
-The systematicity of the signal---equal length at regular intervals---minimized the "natural" aspects of human languages, affect and variation, in favor of "artificial" aspects like consistency and reproducibility.
+The systematicity of the signal---equal length at regular intervals---minimized the "natural" aspects of human languages, affect and variance, in favor of "artificial" aspects like consistency and reproducibility.

 The fixed-length property of Bacon’s cipher, later implemented in the 5-bit